SPANAKOPITA

 - Cut thin strips of pastry and place around edge of pie dish then brush with water.
 Cut pastry sheets to fit top of pie (enough to cover strips around edges).
 Cut 1cm nicks through both layers of pastry around the rim of the dish, pressing edges to seal.
 Cut two small slits in the pastry.
 Decorate with pastry trimmings if desired.

-I baked these in a greased mini muffin pan using puff pastry cut into squares instead of filo pastry.
+I baked these in a greased mini muffin pan using puff pastry cut into squares instead of filo pastry

 Makes 12

-Preparation & cooking time: 45 minutes
+Preparation + cooking: 45 minutes

 Ingredients

-Preparation & cooking time: 45 minutes
+Preparation + cooking: 45 minutes

 Ingredients